jmettraux/rufus-scheduler/README.txt

     Rufus.to_time_string 7 * 24 * 3600        # => '1w'

-Something about the rufus-scheduler, threads and ActiveRecord connections :
+Something about the rufus-scheduler, threads and ActiveRecord connections (warning : I'm mostly clueless about Rails) :

 http://jmettraux.wordpress.com/2008/09/14/the-scheduler-and-the-active_record/